-The Indian national flag is a horizontal tricolor in equal proportion of deep saffron on the top, white in the middle and dark green at the bottom.
+The national flag is popularly known as Tiranga, which means "three colours" or "tricoloured".
+It is a horizontal tricolour in equal proportion of deep saffron at the top, white in the middle and green at the bottom.
 The ratio of the width to the length of the flag is 2:3.
-At the center of the white band, is a wheel in navy blue color that indicates the Dharma Chakra (the wheel of law).
-The wheel has 24 spokes.
+At the centre of the white band is a wheel with 24 spokes in navy blue colour that indicates the Dharma Chakra (Wheel of Law).

 History of Indian National Flag

-The Indian national flag, represents India's long struggle for freedom is a national treasure.
+The Indian national flag represents India's long struggle for freedom.
 It signifies the status of India as an independent republic.
-The Indian National Flag came into being in its present form at the meeting of Constitutional Assembly on 22nd July 1947.
-Since then it has first served as the National Flag of the Dominion of India from 15 August 1947 to 26 January 1950 and thereafter as the national flag of the Republic of India.
+The flag came into being in its present form at the meeting of Constitutional Assembly on 22 July 1947.
+Since then it has served as the National Flag of the Dominion of India from 15 August 1947 to 26 January 1950 and, thereafter, as the national flag of the Republic of India.
 The Indian National Flag was designed by Pingali Venkayya and contains three equal strips of saffron, white and green.
-The ratio of its width to its length is two is to three.

-In 1906 another version of this flag was created.
+In the same year another version of this flag was created.
 It was also tricolour but its colours were different.
-It had orange, yellow and green and came to be known as 'Calcutta flag' or 'Lotus flag', as it had eight half opened lotuses on it.
-It is believed to be designed by Sachindra Prasad Bose and Sukumar Mitra.
-It was unfurled on 7th August 1906 at Parsi Bagan Square, Kolkata.
-It was a "boycott day" against the partition of Bengal and Sir Surendranath Banerjee hoisted this flag to mark the unity of India.
+It had orange, yellow and green and came to be known as 'Calcutta flag' or 'Lotus flag', as it had eight half open lotuses on it.
+It is believed to be have been designed by Sachindra Prasad Bose and Sukumar Mitra.
+It was unfurled on 7 August 1906 at Parsi Bagan Square, Kolkata.
+The day was being observed as "boycott day" against the partition of Bengal and Sir Surendranath Banerjee hoisted this flag to mark the unity of India.

-1916: In 1916 Pingali Venkayya, a writer and a geophysicists designed a flag with the intention to bring the whole nation together.
+1916: In 1916 Pingali Venkayya, a writer and a geophysicist, designed a flag with the intention to bring the whole nation together.
 He met Mahatma Gandhi and sought his approval.
 Mahatma Gandhi suggested him to incorporate a charkha as a symbol of economic regeneration of India, in the flag.
-Pingali made the flag out of the hand spun yarn 'Khadi'.
-The flag had two colors and a 'Charkha' drawn across them but Mahatma Gandhi did not approve of it as he said that the red represents the Hindu community and the green represents the Muslims, but all the other communities of India are not represented in this flag.
+Pingali created the flag from hand spun yarn 'Khadi'.
+The flag had two colours and a 'Charkha' drawn across them but Mahatma Gandhi did not approve of it as he was of the opinion that red represented the Hindu community and green Muslims, but the other communities of India were not represented in the flag.

-1947: When India got independence, a committee headed by Rajinder Prasad was formed to discuss the National Flag of India and they decided to adopt the flag of Indian National Congress, with suitable modifications, as the flag of India.
+Indian Flag in 1947: When India got independence, a committee headed by Rajendra Prasad was formed to select the National Flag of India.
+The committee decided to adopt the flag of Indian National Congress, with suitable modifications, as the flag of independent India.
 As a result, the flag of 1931 was adopted as Indian flag but 'Charkha' in the middle was replaced by 'Chakra' (wheel) and hence our National Flag came into being.

-British India Flag 1858-1947:This flag of British India was introduced in 1858, whose design was based on western heraldic standards, were similar to flags of other British colonies, including Canada and Australia.
+British India Flag 1858-1947:This flag introduced by British India in 1858.
+The design of the flag was based on western heraldic standards and it was similar to flags of other British colonies, including Canada and Australia.
 The blue banner included the Union Flag in the upper-left quadrant and a Star of India capped by the royal crown in the middle of the right half.

-Manufacturing There is a committee which sets standards for the manufacturing of the flag.
-It also lays out rules regarding hoisting of Indian flag.
-This committee is known as 'Bureaue of Indian Standards (BIS)'.
-It specifies the cloth, dye, color, thread count and each and every thing about the flag.
-The Indian flag can only be made up of 'Khadi'.
-It is made up of two types of khadi one for its main part and the other one for the cloth which holds flag to the staff.
+Manufacturing: The 'Bureau of Indian Standards (BIS)' sets standards for the manufacture of the flag.
+It specifies the cloth, dye, colour, and thread count besides laying out rules regarding its hoisting.
+The Indian flag can only be made of 'Khadi'.
+It is made of two types of khadi - one for its main part and the other one for the cloth that holds the flag to the staff.

-Code of Conduct Being a national symbol it is respected by every Indian.
-There are certain dos and don'ts laid down for common people regarding Indian flag:
+The flag is a national symbol and is respected by every Indian.
+There are certain dos and don'ts laid down for common people regarding the flag:

-- When the National Flag is raised the saffron color band should be at the top.
+- When the National Flag is raised the saffron colour band should be at the top.